 With manual temperature monitoring it’s not possible to determine how long stock has been exposed to an out-of-spec temperature.
 The only safe option is to dispose of the stock.
 These challenges can be overcome by using an automated, calibrated temperature monitoring system.

-How technology provides practical solutions for the busy pharmacist
+Digital solutions for the busy pharmacist

 Automated temperature monitoring, workflow management solutions and digital record keeping can provide greater accuracy while freeing up staff time.